 The Trigger defined in Exalate ServiceNow looks like the following:

 If, at the same time, they also agree that whenever an Issue at the Jira has IssueType ServiceNow, it will create an Incident at ServiceNow for teams on ServiceNow to solve.

 The Trigger defined in Exalate Jira looks like the following:

 Step 6: Configure your Connection to Determine the Information to Send

 Once an Incident on ServiceNow fulfills the conditions defined by the Trigger, the ServiceNow Exalate will receive access to the Incident through the REST API.

 What information is sent to the Jira Exalate is defined in the Connection Sync Rules -> Outgoing sync.

-Here’s a screenshots of what it looks like:
+Here’s a screenshot of what it looks like:

 The above example is an out-of-box, straightforward mapping.
-However more complex mapping can be defined using groovy scripts in this section as well.
-Exalate provides a number of Script Helpers tot reduce the effort to script yourself.
+However, more complex mapping can be defined using groovy scripts in this section as well.
+Exalate provides a number of Script Helpers to reduce the effort to script yourself.